liferay/liferay-docs/developer/frameworks/articles/liferay-forms/02-form-serialization/01-intro.markdown

 When a form creator saves a form in the Liferay Forms application, the Form object is _serialized_ (converted) into JSON for storage in the @product@ database.
-That's the default behavior; if you need the form in a different format just write your own serialization and deserialization code.
+That's the default behavior; if you need the form in a different format, you must write your own serialization and deserialization code.
 Why would you want to do that?
 Maybe you think JSON storage is not secure, or you have another tool that can consume the form if it's in YAML.
-Whatever your reasons, the form can be stored in any format as long as you write a `DDMFormSerializer`, and its corresponding `DDMFormDeserializer` with the proper logic.
+Whatever your reasons, the form can be stored in any format as long as you write a `DDMFormSerializer` and its corresponding `DDMFormDeserializer` with the proper logic.

 First consider what form data looks like by default, in JSON.
 A simple form, _My Form_, with one text field, _Full Name_, is first created as a `DDMForm` Java